mjftw/mcp_neo4j_knowledge_graph/README.md

 ## Available Tools

 ### 1. Create Entities
 Creates new entities in the knowledge graph.
+Each entity must have a type and properties.
+The ID will be automatically set from the name property if not explicitly provided.

+Parameters:
+- `entities`: List of entity objects, each containing:
+  - `type`: String - The type of entity (e.g., Person, Organization)
+  - `properties`: Object - Key-value pairs of entity properties (must include either 'id' or 'name')

 Example input:
 ```json